Gold Central Victoria

-In the 1950s, 3AW purchased 3CV, and for many years, 3AW programming was broadcast on 3CV after about 6.00pm.

 In November 2021, Gold, along with other stations owned by Grant Broadcasters, was acquired by the Australian Radio Network.
 The deal, which was finalised on 4 January 2022.
 According to a media release from ARN, it was expected that Gold would integrate with ARN's Pure Gold Network, but would retain its name.
 It was thought that the deal included a clause not allowing ARN to reduce staffing levels for two years.

+Notable names to grace the airwaves from both station brands include Bruce Lees, Ali Mac (Alison MacDougle), Ted Guinea, Warren Kay (Warren Koglin), Jake Wilson and Dave Burroughs.
+Long term breakfast announcer Mark Robbo Robinson has held his position since 2017 and remains a driving force of the Gold brand.